 Note for Indians: Indian citizens don’t need a visa or permit to enter Nepal.
 Just co-operate with security personnel when they check your bags and enter Nepal.
 Read more about Nepal visa requirements for Indians.

 After the immigration formalities, take a small walk ahead and take a ride to Bhimdutta in available vehicles.
 Do note that although its official name has been changed to Bhimdutta, it is still widely referred to as Mahendranagar.
 So if an auto driver comes asking you about Mahendranagar, that’s your ride.

-Depending on the time of your arrival at Bhimdutta, you might want to spend a night here before you continue your journey.
+Depending on the time of your arrival at Bhimdutta, you might want to spend a night here before continuing your journey.
 If you arrive during the daytime or if you are able to find a bus to your destination, you can avoid staying here.

 Entering Nepal from India via Banbasa – Bhimdutta Border: Summing Up

 It is fairly easy and straightforward to enter Nepal from India via Banbasa – Bhimdutta (Mahendranagar) border.

-The first step is to reach Bareilly in UP, and then a 4-hour bus ride will take you to Banbasa.
+The first step is to reach Bareilly and then a 4-hour bus ride will take you to the border town Banbasa.
 From Banbasa, you take a short walk and then a tuk tuk ride that will take you to Gaddachowki.

 Once you enter Nepal, you can take a short auto ride to Bhimdutta (Mahendranagar).
 From Bhimdutta, you will get a bus to your desired destination in Nepal.